rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 This sets the stage for what I want do discuss, but before continuing let me briefly review a ***few more relevant concepts.***

-_Cognitive overload_ happens when working memory is overwhelmed by the 3 cognitive loads we have described, IMO, bugs are evidence of cognitive overload in programming.
+_Cognitive overload_ happens when working memory is overwhelmed by the 3 cognitive loads we have described, IMO, bugs are evidence of a cognitive overload.
-I want to point out, however, that psychology is not a simple arithmetic, a programmer can learn how to process large cognitive loads sequentially few chunks of information at the time and some programmers appear to be very good at this.
-However high cognitive loads will overwhelm even the most diligent among us, There is even a trivial combinatorial complexity to this (does working memory go through a binomial number reloads?).
+However, psychology is not a simple arithmetic, some programmers learn how to process large cognitive loads sequentially a few chunks of information at the time and get good at it.
+However, high cognitive loads will overwhelm even the most diligent among us, There is even a trivial combinatorial complexity to this (does working memory go through a binomial number reloads?).

-I wanted to use _cognitive debt_ in the title, intending it as a pun on "technical debt", because I am interested in discussing negative impacts on the team's ability to understand and reason about the code.
+I wanted to use _cognitive debt_ in the title, intending it as a pun on "technical debt" because I am interested in discussing negative impacts on the team's ability to understand and reason about the code.
 However, this term turns out to have a clinical meaning and I decided against using it.
 _Cognitive debt_ is a psychological term associated with _repetitive negative thinking (RNT)_.